 Effects of Alternatives 1, 2, and 3

 Potential exposure of winter-run Chinook salmon to the effects of Alternatives 1, 2, and 3 depends on the species’ spatiotemporal distribution.
 Several sources of information are available to inform potential exposure.
 General information on spatiotemporal distribution is presented in the species account in Appendix 11A.
-Appendix 11A also provides graphs from the SacPAS website (http://www.cbr.washington.edu/sacramento/) that give a summary of historical patterns of juvenile winter-run capture at various sampling locations in the Sacramento River and Delta.
-An 11-year study (1981–1991) of monthly sampling at 13 beach seine sites in the Sacramento River between river mile 164 (just upstream of Princeton) and river mile 298 (Redding, CA) by Johnson et al. (1992) provides perhaps the best spatial information related to juvenile Chinook salmon occurrence upstream and downstream of the Red Bluff and Hamilton City diversions.
-A long-term (1981–2019) beach seine database provides temporal occurrence information for juvenile Chinook salmon between river mile 71 (Elkhorn) and river mile 144 (Colusa State Park).
-Estimates of adult Chinook salmon escapement by tributary from the GrandTab database (Azat 2019) give perspective on the relative proportion of the ESU that could experience near-field and far-field effects of the alternatives’ diversions.
+Appendix 11A also provides graphs from the SacPAS website (Columbia Basin Research 2020) that give a summary of historical patterns of juvenile winter-run capture at various sampling locations in the Sacramento River and Delta.
+An 11-year study (1981–1991) of monthly sampling at 13 beach seine sites in the Sacramento River between RM 164 (just upstream of Princeton) and RM 298 (Redding) by Johnson et al. (1992) provides perhaps the best spatial information related to juvenile Chinook salmon occurrence upstream and downstream of the Red Bluff and Hamilton City diversions.
+A long-term (1981–2019) beach seine database provides temporal occurrence information for juvenile Chinook salmon between RM 71 (Elkhorn) and RM 144 (Colusa State Park).
+Estimates of adult Chinook salmon escapement by tributary from the GrandTab database (Azat 2019) give perspective on the relative proportion of the ESU that could experience near-field and far-field effects of the diversions for Alternatives 1, 2, and 3.

 The main patterns of juvenile winter-run Chinook salmon occurrence at the locations documented in the SacPAS summary in Appendix 11A include: